-In April 2020, Venus Concept Inc. and Venus USA, received funding in the total amount of \$4.1 million, in connection with two "Small Business Loans" under the PPP.
+In April 2020, Venus Concept Inc., and Venus USA, received funding in the total amount of \$4.1 million, in connection with two "Small Business Loans" under the PPP.

-We borrowed \$1.7 million pursuant to the Venus Concept PPP Loan.
-Venus USA also borrowed \$2.4 million pursuant to the Venus USA PPP Loan.
+We borrowed \$1,665 pursuant to the Venus Concept PPP Loan.
+Venus USA also borrowed \$2,383 pursuant to the Venus USA PPP Loan.
 The terms of the Venus USA PPP Loan are substantially similar to the terms of the Venus Concept PPP Loan.
-In 2021, we applied through CNB, for partial forgiveness of both PPP Loans with the SBA and received partial forgiveness of the Venus USA PPP Loan in the amount of \$1.7 million and the Venus Concept PPP Loan in the amount of \$1.1 million.
+In 2021, we have applied through CNB, for partial forgiveness of both PPP Loans with the SBA.
+The total amount of \$2.8 million of original PPP Loans have been filed for forgiveness with the SBA.
+We are currently awaiting confirmation from the SBA accepting the forgiveness.